tektoncd/pipeline/docs/resources.md

 ### Pull Request Resource

-Pull Request resource represents a pull request event from a source control system.
+The `pullRequest` resource represents a pull request event from a source control system.

-Adding the Pull Request resource as an input to a Task will populate the workspace with a set of files containing generic pull request related metadata such as base/head commit, comments, and labels.
+Adding the Pull Request resource as an input to a `Task` will populate the workspace with a set of files containing generic pull request related metadata such as base/head commit, comments, and labels.

 The payloads will also contain links to raw service-specific payloads where appropriate.

-Adding the Pull Request resource as an output of a Task will update the source control system with any changes made to the pull request resource during the pipeline.
+Adding the Pull Request resource as an output of a `Task` will update the source control system with any changes made to the pull request resource during the pipeline.